pnp/script-samples/scripts/spo-ensure-cts-before-template/README.md

 plugin: add-to-gallery
 ---

-# Ensure all required Content Types are available before Get-PnPContentType
+# Ensure all required Content Types are available before Get-PnPSiteTemplate

 ## Summary

-If one of the Content Types you are using on your master site is part of a Content Type Hierachy, you need to ensure that all the Content Types are available on the site before you use the `Get-PnPContentType` cmdlet.
+If one of the Content Types you are using on your master site is part of a Content Type Hierachy, you need to ensure that all the Content Types are available on the site before you use the `Get-PnPSiteTemplate` cmdlet.
 This will ensure that you can deploy the Template without any issues.

 ![Example Screenshot](assets/example.png)